foppeli/static-page/README.md

 ## 👥 Team

-Built with ❤️ by the Foppeli team
+Built with ❤️ by the Foppeli development team

 ## 📞 Contact